-Olive leaf extract works
+Olive leaf extract has an effect

 - Antioxidant: Olive leaf extract shows 2.5 times higher antioxidant activity than the antioxidants vitamin C and E.